 Δpx=pfx-pex=L*μmaterialx=lnIexIfx (4)

 Figure 2.
-Graphs of attenuation data of all studied materials. a) Attenuation vs. energy plots for water compared to NIST values.
+Graphs of attenuation data of all studied materials. a) Attenuation vs. energy plots for water compared to NIST values (we multiply the mass attenuations by the density of water, assumed to be 1.00 g/cm3 at 33°C).
 The end points of the energy bins (33 keV, 45 keV, 60 keV, and 100 keV) were selected for the figure.
 Compton scattering of high energy photons accounts for the observed attenuation discrepancy. b-f) attenuation vs. temperature plots for all materials.
-The positive trend in the 8-33 keV bin is due to the effects of temperature on Compton scattering at high energies.
+The positive trend in the 33-45 keV bin is due to the effects of temperature on Compton scattering at high energies.
 The legend indicates the slope of the regression line for the color-coded trend g) scatterplot summary of thermal sensitivities with error bars.
 Observe the non-linear trend between thermal sensitivity and composition for 0, 50, 300, and 600 mM solutions of CaCl2.

 where f stands for filled, e stands for empty, I are the raw photon counts, and L (254 mm) is the external side length of the square cross-section of the phantom.
 By taking the difference, the attenuation contribution of the phantom enclosure was eliminated.
 Finally, a sliding average over five pixels and a median filter over seven pixels were sequentially applied to remove noise from the profiles before the attenuation of the material is found in equation 5.